If I close my eyes and think of an apple, I see nothing but grey mush.

 This image is found all over the internet, giving a visualisation ranging from 1. hyperphantasia (visualising everything vividly) to 5. aphantasia (visualising nothing).

-When I wrote Memory Craft, I didn’t know that I was imagining things any differently to others.
+When I wrote Memory Craft, I didn’t know that I was imagining things any differently from others.
 It was a huge shock when I discovered that there was such a thing as aphantasia and that most of you don’t have it.

 When I talk about creating ‘vivid images’, as I do so often in the book, I didn’t mean real images that you can see.
 I meant metaphorical images: concepts, stories, ideas.
 I do get vague constructed images somewhere behind my head ( this makes sense to me!) but they are veiled, lack colour and certainly have no definition.